corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/transactions.md

 	 figcaption="Proposed Signed Transaction"
 >}}

 The transaction has the required signatures and so the inputs may be marked as consumed, and cannot be used in any future transactions.
-The transaction’s outputs become part of the current state of the ledger:
+If otherwise valid, the transaction’s outputs become part of the current state of the ledger:

 {{<
   figure